Chapter 1: No jewel of mankind would ever make me

 She watched as his handsomeness warped and lined with hatred.
 It was comfortable for him: being the villain when being anything else was too hard.

-“You will keep lying to me until your last breath, won’t you?”
+“You will deny me until your last breath, won’t you?” he said with a sneer.

-Her eyes fell on the bed to avoid him, only to realize her mistake in looking there.
-It was too easy to see him in it now as he might lay, eyes closed in blissful sleep.
+Her eyes fell on the bed to avoid him, only to realize her error in looking there.
+It was too easy to see him in it now as he might lay, eyes closed in peaceful sleep.
 She wondered if the image was true to life.
 If his lashes were so long and so black.

 “I once told Robin,” she whispered, “that you had another side.”